brownieboy/react-bootstrap-slider/README.md

 #####Range control not supported on IE9
 As the heading says, the &lt;input type="range"&gt; HTML5 element simply isn't supported on IE 9 and below.
 It will actually display as a type="text" element, so instead of slider, you'll get a text box with a number in it.

-This is what prompted me to create a React control that would fall back to the Bootstrap Slider for browsers that didn't support the &lt;input type="range"&gt; element.
+This is what prompted me to create a React control that would fall back to the Bootstr-ap Slider for browsers that didn't support the &lt;input type="range"&gt; element.

 As we all know, browser sniffing is evil, so I found this bit of code (can't remember where) to feature detect the presence of the input type="range" element: